-Do you remember the first day your child went to school?
-How did they react ?
-They were excited right?
+Do you remember the first day your child goes to school?
+How do they react about?
+They are excited right?
 That clearly shows what motivation is.

 There are two kinds of motivation,

-- The intrinsic motivation (internal motivation): This motivation comes from within to meet personal needs.
-There is no need for an external stimulus to be motivated.
+- The intrinsic motivation (internal motivation): Tis motivation comes from within to meet personal needs.
+No need for external stimulus to be motivated.
 Example, your son or daughter really enjoy singing, they love to sing because it is their hobby.
-And one day there is a singing competition in their school, and your son/daughter participated in it without any hesitation.
+And one day there is a singing competition in their school, and your son/daughter participated to it without any hesitation.